binaryphile/concorde/README.md

     -   define and parse options

-    -   call the main function of the script
+    -   call the main function of the script with an options hash and the remaining positional arguments

--   the option definitions at the bottom are fed to `parse_options`, which places the defined options in a hash stored in `$__`, which is in turn fed to `script_main`
+-   `parse_options` places the options in a hash stored in `$__`, which is in turn fed to `script_main`

--   `parse_options` also removes the parsed options from the script's positional arguments, so the "$@" in `script_main __ "$@"` only contains unparsed positional arguments
+-   `parse_options` also removes from the script's positional arguments those options which it parses, so the "$@" in `script_main __ "$@"` only contains the remaining unparsed positional arguments

--   the first thing `script_main` does is create local variables of the keys "opt1" (a named argument) and "opt2\_flag" (a flag) from the hash passed in the first argument
+-   the first thing `script_main` does is use `grab` to create local variables of the keys "opt1" (a named argument) and "opt2\_flag" (a flag) from the hash passed in the first argument

 -   "opt1" is a named argument holding a value from the user's invocation